open/close all folders

 - Dr. Genarius from Frutti Freak 2.

 - Avernus, Danarius, Decimus, and Corypheus from the Dragon Age series, all of whom are evil sorcerers.
+The naming convention comes from Tevinter, yet another Roman Fantasy Counterpart Culture.
 Silly!Hawke even lampshades this, saying that someone with a name like Corypheus is bound to go "mwahaha" at some point.
 Minor mage NPC Tobrius is, by contrast, a good man.

 - Professor Odious from Everyday Heroes.